sfandino/bank-core-fc/README.md

 	6.	timestamp      (ISO-8601 with Z)
 	7.	status         (pending|completed|failed)

-Rows with invalid UUIDs are skipped; amounts >10,000 are flagged as suspicious in the logs and also True for flag_suspicious.
+Rows with invalid UUIDs are skipped; amounts >10,000 are flagged as suspicious in the logs and also set True for flag_suspicious.

 # 🚀 Quick Start